SinTh0r4s/WifiOsziSensor/README.md

 Fire up everything and wait for the microcontroller to show up in the GUI.

-### KNOWN ISSUE
+### KNOWN ISSUES

 **ESP32/MAX11131BOB** - There is still something which will stop execution on CORE1 ever so briefly and result in a skip of ~10 measurements.
 This happens roughly once per 10k measurements/once per plot.
 It is highly unlikely for this interrupt to meaningfully distort any measurements, but when in doublt measure again.
 I guess there is still some RTOS or WiFi functionality left on CORE1.

+**BOTH** - Multi Channel Mode is mostly implemented, but not finished and also not tested.
+It will not run without some debugging.